hexside/CatCore/docs/index.md

 # CatCore
 CatCore is a utility bot designed for LGBTQ+ comunity servers.
-It has a number of usefull tools including a non-role bound pronoun picker and tone tag resolver.
+It has a number of useful tools including a non-role bound pronoun picker and tone tag resolver.

 ## Features
 - [x] Tone Tag Resolver